 Consider participating in a special interest group/service organization.
 Nothing helps people get to know each other better than working toward a common goal.

 Talk in a moderately louder voice, and don't be afraid if your statement overlaps the previous speaker a bit.
 Frequent eye contact is essential in modern communication.
 A relaxed, but alert posture is more approachable than a rigid one.

 Have something to say

-Become knowledgeable about current events, campus news.
-If you have a specialized interest, learn to talk about it so that beginners as well as experts can understand you.
-Collect amusing stories or jokes to tell.
+Become knowledgeable about world events and campus news.
+If you have a specialized interest, learn to talk about it so that beginners and experts can understand you.
+Collect amusing stories or jokes to share.

-Ask questions that are open-ended; that is, not answered with a simple yes or no. Open-ended questions start with "why, how, what, when".
+Ask questions that are open-ended.
+Open-ended questions start with why, how, what or when.
 Give compliments when appropriate.
 In social settings, take the risk to approach another person who looks shy.